 It’s time for another installment of Victorian Snark Theatre 3000!
-And this time we’ll be discussing Little Women (1994).
+And this time we’ll be discussing Seven Brides for Seven Brothers (1954).
 As you guys know, I watch a lot of shitty long nineteenth century-inspired films with my good friends @VictorianMasc and Dr Douglas Small, so we decided to turn them into blog posts.

 Previous posts on VST3K include: